kbathina/academic-kickstart/content/post/blogpost/blogpost.md

 ## Metrics

 I focus on two metrics for choosing the best model.
 The first, accuracy, is the ratio of the number of correct guesses by the total number of guesses.
 The second, F1-score, is a metric to account for the contributions of precision and recall.
-The formula is shown below.

-$$F1 = \\frac{2*(precision * recall)}{precision + recall}$$

 Because this is a multi-class classification, an F1 score is calculated per genre.

 ## Data Exploration